THOSE WHO

 This document contains the first three chapters of an unfinished sequel to Tooth and Claw; there are currently no plans to complete or publish the book.
 Readers are strongly advised to read Tooth and Claw first, since the fate of several characters is revealed in this excerpt.

 Tooth And Claw was published by Tor in 2003; an Orb trade paperback is scheduled for publication in January 2009.
+This document has been prepared in PDF and HTML formats by Marcus L. Rowland; all rights remain with the author. |

 COPYRIGHT © JO WALTON 2008

-When once a gently born young dragon has grown his wings, however fond he may be of his comfortable home, he naturally longs to leave and make his mark in a wider sphere of life.
+hen once a gently born young dragon has grown his wings, however fond he may be of his comfortable home, he naturally longs to leave and make his mark in a wider sphere of life.
 Doting mothers allow their sons to leave them, first for the inimitable education offered to all gently born dragons at school and at the Circle, then, with perhaps a little more trepidation, for the joys of Irieth and the wider world beyond.
 Some young dragons manage to run through a fortune in these youthful years, others, less fortunate, are kept on a strict allowance by their parents.
 Still others must make their own way in the world.
 Soon such young dragons choose among the respectable professions where a rising dragon may hope to show the shine on his scales, the Church, the Army, the Law, the Offices, or, most dangerous but most promising of all, Politics.
 However it may be, all a young dragon's family can do is watch and hope as he moves into this new sphere, leaving his home and family behind except for what dutiful visits he may bring himself to pay them.
 His friends may try to help from the sidelines, but it remains largely his own doing whether he will eat or be eaten in his new career.

 As for well-born maiden dragons, who usually, if they hope to maintain the title Respected, must live at home until they marry, they also are moved by the youthful urge to feel new air beneath their wings.
 Their parents generally deal with this by allowing them a season in Irieth, to see and be seen, after which they generally marry and are assumed to have put aside all such desires.